micszo/docker/README.md

 ```

-After some 5-10 seconds you should be able to browse the site on `localhost:8080` and the backend on `localhost:8080/admin`.
+After about 5-10 seconds you should be able to browse the site on `localhost:8080` and the backend on `localhost:8080/admin`.

-_TIP: If you are seeing 500 errors, or in the case of `SYMFONY_ENV=dev` Database exceptions, then make sure to comment out `database_*` params in `app/config/parameters.yml` to make sure env variables are used correctly._
+_TIP: If you are seeing 500 errors, or in the case of `SYMFONY_ENV=dev` database exceptions, then make sure to comment out `database_*` params in `app/config/parameters.yml` to make sure env variables are used correctly._

 ### Behat and Selenium use

-*Docker-Compose setup for Behat use is provided and used internally to test eZ Platform, this can be combined with most
+*Docker Compose setup for Behat use is provided and used internally to test Ibexa DXP.
+It can be combined with most
-setups, here shown in combination with production setup which is what you'll typically need to test before pushing your
+setups, here shown in combination with production setup which is what you typically need to test before pushing your
 image to Docker Hub/Registry.*

-From root of your projects clone of this distribution, [setup composer auth.json](#composer) and execute the following:
+From the root of your project's clone of this distribution, [set up composer auth.json](#composer) and execute the following:

 ```sh
 export COMPOSE_FILE=doc/docker/base-prod.yml:doc/docker/selenium.yml